gabeklein/expressive-mvc/README.md

 Instances of `Controller` have an `on` method, which will register a new listener to a given key. `callback` will be fired when the managed-property `name` is updated, or when a synthetic event is sent.

-The method also returns a callback, with which you can kill the messenger. 👀
+The method also returns a callback, with which you can kill the messenger. &nbsp; 👀 Worth noting however, you will not need to at (target) `willDestroy` or `componentWillUnmount` events, as listener will be stopped naturally.

 #### `.once(name, callback) => onCancel`